 - Country: Choose the country, or countries, in which you will be charging this tax rate.

-- Name: You can give your new tax rate a name, e.g. VAT.
+- Name: You can give your new tax rate a name, e.g. VAT, TVA, IGIC.

 - Value: Enter the percentage of your tax rate; e.g. 20 for a rate of 20%.
 If needed, you can enter up to three digits after the decimal point, such as 15.5 for a rate of 15.5%, or 9.975 for a rate of 9.975%.

 - Priority: Choose a priority for this tax rate.
-You can define as many priorities as you like, but only a maximum of two priorities can be applied to each invoice.
-If you want to define multiple tax rates for the same area, you need to specify a different priority for each individual rate.
+Only 1 matching rate per priority will be used.
+To define multiple tax rates for a single area, you need to specify a different priority per rate.

 - Notes: Enter any additional text you want to show up on your invoice when this tax is applied.